In this week’s post we’re going to be looking at how the YouTube algorithm works to sort the results you see when using their search engine.

 Obviously there won’t be any specifics or hard computer science in this post as the actual algorithm is a very closely guarded secret.

-However, we can share the philosophy behind why YouTube wants to rank certain videos higher and how you can make the most of this.
+However, we can share the philosophy behind why YouTube wants to rank certain videos higher and how you can make the most of this in your YouTube promotion efforts.

 So how does YouTube know whether a video is relevant to a query?